AChiabodo/AML_Semantic_DA/README.md

 3. **IMPLEMENTING UNSUPERVISED ADVERSARIAL DOMAIN ADAPTATION** - Perform adversarial training with labeled synthetic data (GTA5) and unlabelled real-world data (Cityscapes).
 Evaluate the model on the validation set of Cityscapes.

 4. **IMPROVEMENTS - option c**
     - > A - Implement a fast image-to-image translation algorithm like FDA.

       Apply FDA to enhance the GTA5 training images, i.e. swap the low-frequency components of the Fourier amplitude spectra of the source and target images.
 The parameter *beta* controls the size of the low frequency window to be replaced.

-      Train the model with labeled enhanced synthetic data from GTA5 and unlabelled real-world data from Cityscapes (semi-supervised learning).
-Evaluate the model on the validation set of Cityscapes.

-    - > B - Evaluate the performance of the Segmentation Network adapted with MBT.

-      Multi-band Transfer consists in using the mean prediction of different segmentation networks trained with different spectral domain sizes (betas).

-      Evaluate the model on the validation set of Cityscapes.

-    - > C - Implement a self-learning approach.

-      Generate pseudo-labels for the training set of Cityscapes using the predictions of the model adapted with MBT.
-To avoid overfitting, filter out the low-confidence predictions.

-      Train the model with labeled synthetic data from GTA5 and pseudo-labeled real-world data from Cityscapes.
-Evaluate the model on the validation set of Cityscapes.

-    - > D - Evaluate the performance of the Segmentation Network trained with self-learning adapted with an additional step of MBT.

-      Evaluate the model on the validation set of Cityscapes.

-## Commands and Results

-4. **IMPROVEMENTS - option c**
-    - **A - Implement a fast image-to-image translation algorithm like FDA.**

-      Apply FDA to enhance the GTA5 training images, i.e. swap the low-frequency components of the Fourier amplitude spectra of the source and target images.
-The parameter *beta* controls the size of the low frequency window to be replaced.